46OkuMen/46-okunen-monogatari/readme.md

 | Game Overs   |100%  | (729 / 729)  |
 | Total        | 98%  |(5298 / 5367) |

+This doesn't count typesetting, editing, or bugfixes.
+There's a lot of text, so those will take a while!

+For more details on the state of the project, [here is the current TODO list](docs/todo.md).

-## How do I use this?
+### How do I use this?
-* There is a development IPS patch in the "patch" folder.
-It's not a release, it's just a proof-of-concept.
-And I don't recommend playing with it, other than to confirm for yourself "hey, this project really is getting somewhere!"
-The game will almost certainly crash at some point!!
-* Use LunarIPS (or whatever other IPS program you have) to patch your Disk A image.
+* Wait for it to be released!
-* The patch targets these disk images:
+* The patch will target these disk images:
 	* 46 Okunen Monogatari - The Sinkaron (J) A user.FDI `md5: CA56B37F74885C40EDC9B1D2AACB5DA6`
 	* 46 Okunen Monogatari - The Sinkaron (J) B 1.FDI `md5: EE852EC006ACD94C9CFB04B2505A51D7`
 	* 46 Okunen Monogatari - The Sinkaron (J) B 2.FDI `md5: 3C1C0FBE1CF0A4C1B4574FFC26A490AB`